Just the FAQs please

 Team Corona Busters cares about all healthcare and emergency professionals.
 Since the beginning, they have seen an increase in requests from caregivers and individual healthcare workers nationwide.
-They have begun to distribute masks to a variety of recipients; however, their focus has always been to provide masks for front line defenders – our doctors and nurses in hospital ICU’s and emergency departments.
+Today, they focus on essential workers and at-risk groups in desperate need (i.e. – nursing homes, homeless population, etc.).

 Be a team leader in your local community and help stop the spread of COVID-19.
 We will send you a free kit (containing mask ideas, instructions, and a guide) to assist you in creating and distributing masks to healthcare workers in your city; and setup a dedicated web page for your city.

 - Team Corona Busters typically authorizes only one team leader per city.
 This does not mean you can’t have co-team leaders.

 - You are responsible for procuring all needed materials in your city.

 - You must be willing to coordinate all distribution in your city.
 This includes pickup and/or delivery of face masks.

 Use this request form to register as a team leader.

 Do you charge money to receive face masks?